 After the configured number of failed authentication attempts, the user is locked out of the system and cannot successfully log in until either a system administrator unlocks the username or the system reboots.
-The number of failed attempts resets to zero and the lockout status resets to No when the user successfully authenticates, or when the security appliance reboots.
-Aditionally, the system resets the counter to zero when the configuration has recently been modified.
+The number of failed attempts resets to zero and the lockout status resets to No when the user successfully authenticates, or when the ASA reboots.
+In addition, the system resets the counter to zero when the configuration has recently been modified.